 Things to Do in Ios

 In 35 minutes from Ios the speedboat will be at Santorini (also a 45-minute flight from Athens) where white-washed houses stand against a colorful-cliff backdrop.
-This world-famous Southernmost Cycladic island is the largest of an island group that was formed since antiquity after many volcanic eruptions as a collapsed caldera.
+This world-famous Southernmost Cycladic island is the largest of an island group that was formed in antiquity after many volcanic eruptions as a collapsed caldera.
 With more than 15,000 residents and over 2 million visitors per year, this cosmopolitan tourist destination is included on many traveler bucket lists.
 Partly the victim and the beneficiary of mass tourism, Santorini tries to balance between high-end amenities and traditional infrastructure, in some cases seeming that those aesthetics have stuck to the not-so-stylish 80s.
 Still, the uniqueness of the natural setting makes up for it, especially these dreamy sunsets in caldera-viewing Oia, Imerovigli, and Firostefani that are hugely adored by Asians and not only.
 A pre-wedding, wedding, and honeymoon destination, Santorini carries with it the stamp of a must-visit place.
 We are navigating this reality by suggesting you only the most exclusive places, and the signature ones.
 If you really want to experience luxury, you are recommended to invest a little extra in a nice hotel and gourmet dining options.
 You are encouraged to try some luxurious ‘hyposkapha’ which are cave-style rooms created after digging in the abundant pumice with insulating properties.
 We will analyze Santorini more in a separate article, due to its endless aspects, but for the moment let’s go through the basic suggestions as part of your Cycladic island-hopping experience and not as the main destination.

 Accommodation in Santorini